 On the other hand, we already have extended the Refinement Framework to reason about complexity [14].
 However, the cost model used there limits the natural structuring of the cost analysis in refinement proofs.
-Moreover, it only supports the Imperative HOL back end [23], which generates functional code that is inherently less efficient than imperative code.
+Moreover, it only supports the Imperative HOL back end [23], which generates functional code that is inherently less efficient than imperative code, e.g., in C/C++.